 Winterize Your Irrigation System

 This is one tip many homeowners overlook every year.
 As winter comes, some of your irrigation pipes may freeze.
 This can result in a cracked system and be very costly to repair.
 Take the time to have your irrigation system properly winterized in the fall.
 This will save you from costly repairs come springtime.
-A trained service professional at P.O.P.S. can ensure that your system is prepared for the colder temps.
+A trained service professional at P.O.P.S. will ensure to prepare your system for the colder temps.

 Call POPS Landscaping Today

 P.O.P.S.
 Landscaping offers a full range of landscape maintenance services, tailored to meet your residential or commercial needs.
 The more homes in one neighborhood we service, the more competitively priced we can be on each property!
 P.O.P.S. also offers a full-service lawn maintenance program on an annual contract, weekly or biweekly service agreement.
-This program is a ‘highly manicured’ type that is all-inclusive.
+Our ‘highly manicured’ program type is all-inclusive.
 Our fee ranges from $250 to $750 per month for most residential or commercial properties.
 Ask about our referral programs.
 Give us a call today!